 The Foundation maintains the majority of its endowment assets in a pooled investment fund.
 Additional investments are maintained separately in accordance with the donor's instructions.
 Investments are presented in the financial statements of the Foundation at fair value.
 Investment securities with readily determinable market value information are adjusted to market value, with realized and unrealized appreciation and/or depreciation on investments to be recorded in the statements of activities.
-Investments included in the pool are certificates of deposit, common stock, corporate bonds, mutual funds, and U.S. government securities.
-The Foundation's investment as to the mix of assets to be maintained in the investment pool.
+Investments included in the pool are certificates of deposit, corporate bonds, mutual funds, and U.S. government securities.
+The Foundation's investment committee monitors the performance of all investments and instructs Foundation management as to the mix of assets to be maintained in the investment pool.
 Investments are made in accordance with the investment policies of the Foundation.

 Earnings from investments are distributed quarterly from the pooled investment fund and are received by the separately maintained funds.
-Marketable and nonmarketable investments are marked to market in accordance with ASC Topic 958-320, "Investments-Debt and Equity Securities."
+Marketable and nonmarketable investments are marked to market in accordance with ASC Topic 320, "Investments-Debt and Equity Securities."